dfautomation/zalpha-api/doc/index.md

 For Linux (Ubuntu, Debian), use apt-get to install ZeroMQ:

+    sudo apt-get install libzmq5

+or for an older version of Ubuntu (14.04), use:

     sudo apt-get install libzmq3

 For Linux (RHEL, centOS), use yum to install ZeroMQ: